Trouv/bevy_pipe_affect/book/src/explanation/output-and-effect-composition.md

 This is a bit of a side-note, but notice how this system takes advantage of the fact that we _are not_ actually performing side effects directly when using `Effect`s.
 We create a hypothetical set of entity movements with `push_and_weigh`, but those movements aren't performed until the `affect` system runs.
-So, we can decide to discard them for whatever reason between now and then, in this case the reason being that the total weight is too heavy.
+So, we can decide to discard them for whatever reason between now and then (in this case, the reason being that the total weight is too heavy).

 ### `EffectOut::and_then_compose`
 So, [`EffectOut::and_then`](#effectoutand_then) and [`EffectOut::and_extend`](#effectoutand_extend) define two common ways to process output into more effects, and compose those effects.